openedx/edx-documentation/en_us/shared/preface.rst

  :local:
  :depth: 1

-All members of the edX community are encouraged to make use of any of the resources described in this preface.
+All members of the edX community are encouraged to make use of the resources described in this preface.
 We welcome your feedback on these edX information resources.
 Contact the edX documentation team at `docs@edx.org`_.